Skip to main content

 Observation

-I noticed the challenge description said the portal blocks PHP files, which suggested the first thing to confirm is exactly what the filter checks, so I tried a plain shell.php upload to see the precise error and understand whether the filter is extension-based or content-based.
+The description says the portal blocks PHP files.
+The first thing to confirm is what the filter actually checks, so try a plain shell.php upload and read the error to see whether it is extension-based or content-based.

 Trying to upload shell.php is rejected by the extension filter.
 The server explicitly blocks .php files.